-When it comes to making successful podcasts, we have many questions:
+When it comes to making a successful podcast, we have many questions:

 - How do I broadcast it and make it famous?